i-on-project/codegarten/README.md

 ```

 ## Running the web application
-The web application can be executed in multiple ways, described in the following chapters.
+The web application can be executed in multiple ways, described in the following sections.

 ### Registering the client
 The web application needs to be a registered client in the server application's database.
 In order to register it, the CLIENT table needs to have a row dedicated to it.
 For this, the following information is required: